josemiguelmelo/sailsjs-react-redux/README.md

 # sailsjs-react-redux

-A default template for an app using SailsJS with React and Redux.
+A default architecture for an app with **authentication** using SailsJS with React and Redux.

 ## Installation